Bryophyte umbrellas !

 CONE BEARING SEED PLANTS

-Primitive flowers that are currently alive on the planet tend to be large, simple, showy flowers that are wind pollinated and with few or none secondary floral parts.
+Primitive flowers that are currently alive on the planet tend to be large, simple, flat, multi stamen flowers.
+They are wind pollinated and with few or no secondary floral parts.
 An example of this is Magnolia.

-Unlike today, Magnolias evolved in a world with few insects!
-As such, their pollination choice was wind and the flower itself never became more specialized – there was no need for color, fragrance or specialized floral parts to attract insects for pollination.
+Their pollination choice was wind so the flower never became specialized – no need for color, fragrance or different floral parts to attract insects for pollination.

-Ask one of our Designers to plant some primitive Magnolias for you !
+Ask one of our garden experts to plant some primitive Magnolias for you !

 Star magnolia is my favorite!